vietanhduong/pause-gcp/README.md

 ### Can I use `gcloud` CLI instead?
 Yes, you can.
 This tool builds on top of `gcloud` CLI.
 If you only need to turn off a VM or a cloud SQL instance, you can use cloud CLI instead of this tool.
-But if you need to turn off a `GKE` cluster, I recommend you use `pause-gcp b ecause turning off a cluster is more complicated than a VM and cloud SQL.
+But if you need to turn off a `GKE` cluster, I recommend you use `pause-gcp` because turning off a cluster is more complicated than a VM and cloud SQL.